General Contracting contractors in

 Inspection Schedule

-Foundation inspection before pour, framing inspection before covering, rough-in inspections for electrical/plumbing/mechanical, insulation inspection, final inspection before occupancy.
-Schedule 24-48 hours in advance.
+Foundation inspection before concrete pour, framing inspection before covering, final inspection before occupancy.
+Additional inspections for electrical rough-in, plumbing rough-in, and insulation as applicable.

 Insurance Minimums